Updated May 4, 2023

 Below is the topmost comparisons between Sales vs Marketing

 |Definition||Transfer of ownership of the product from one person to other||The act of analyzing the need of the customer and understanding the market|

 |Focus||Any sale would focus on the company or person’s needs||Marketing focus on the need of the market, eventually driven by customer|

 |Strategy||The product can be forced onto a customer, i.e. push strategy||The customer is tempted toward the product with marketing tactics, i.e. pull strategy|

 |Relation||Sales are the one-to-one relationship based||Marketing is driven by a one-to-many relationship|

-With so many difference between sales vs marketing strategies, they are incomplete without each other.
-They are not contradictory in nature, they complement each other.
-Any business survival requires the understanding of sale process and marketing.
-The salesperson should be equipped with proper training since a typical sale process is a human-oriented function and hence training becomes mandatory.
-With marketing, the customer is being lured toward buying a product, hence requirement gathering from the customer perspective needs to be collected.
-Media and advertisement agencies play a crucial role in understanding the nature of customer’s requirement.
-Thus, any marketing strategy is media-oriented, whose sole aim is to persuade the customer toward buying a product.
+With so many differences between sales vs marketing strategies, they are incomplete without each other.
+They are not contradictory; they complement each other.
+Any business survival requires an understanding of the sale process and marketing.
+Proper sales training is essential for success in the human-oriented sales process.
+With marketing, the customer encourages to buy a product; hence requirement gathering from the customer perspective needs to be collected.
+Media and advertisement agencies are crucial in understanding the customer’s requirements.
+Thus, any marketing strategy is media-oriented, solely aiming to persuade the customer to buy a product.
 At the end of the day, sales vs marketing are the pillars of any business strategy, two sides of the same coin.

-This has a been a guide to the top differences between Sales vs Marketing.
-Here we also discuss the Sales vs Marketing key differences with infographics, and comparison table.
+This has been a guide to the top differences between Sales vs Marketing.
+Here we also discuss the Sales vs Marketing key differences with infographics and the comparison table.
 You may also have a look at the following articles to learn more –